Blunt10K/NBA/index.md

 We organise this project in several branches.
 Please feel free to peruse them to see our work on different applications.
 Some noteable branches are:

 - data_engineering (data engineering)
-- pistons (a dashboard built for the Detroit Pistions)
+- pistons (a dashboard built for the Detroit Pistions.
+Link: https://pistons-scoring.herokuapp.com/)

 ### Hey, we all have to start somewhere.
 Why not here?